After the traveling exhibition "

 Simone Veil.
 My sisters and I

-Designed by David Teboul and inspired by the eponymous book and film he made, the exhibition extends the work of the author around memory and transmission.
+Designed by David Teboul and inspired by the eponymous book and film he made, the exhibition extends the author’s work around memory and transmission.
 It is based on excerpts from correspondence, diaries and stories and reveals photographs from the archives of the Jacob and Vernay families.

-The three sisters Jacob, Madeleine (known as Milou), Denise and Simone grow up in Nice, in the 1920s, within a French Jewish family.
-Their happy childhood is gradually disrupted by the economic and political crises of the 1930s, then by the Occupation and the antisemitic persecutions.
+The three sisters Jacob, Madeleine (known as Milou), Denise and Simone grew up in Nice, in the 1920s, within a French Jewish family.
+Their happy childhood was gradually disrupted by the economic and political crises of the 1930s, then by the occupation and anti-Semitic persecutions.

-Denise engages in the Resistance and will be deported to Ravensbrück.
-Simone, Milou, Jean and their mother Yvonne are arrested.
-The three women are deported to Auschwitz in the spring of 1944.
-Yvonne dies at Bergen-Belsen; Milou returns weakened, Simone survives.
-Their father André and their brother Jean, deported in 1944 by convoy 73, will not return.
+Denise joined the Resistance and was deported to Ravensbrück.
+Simone, Milou, Jean and their mother Yvonne were arrested.
+The three women were deported to Auschwitz in the spring of 1944.
+Yvonne died at Bergen-Belsen; Milou returned weakened, Simone survived.
+Their father André and brother Jean, deported in 1944 by convoy 73, will not return.

 Through the writings and photographs preserved by the family, the interviews conducted by David Teboul, and the voices of the actresses Isabelle Huppert, Marina Fois and Dominique Reymond